mikez/sublime-custom-formatter/README.md

     ]
 ```

-Note: Any `$1.extension` item in the command list is replaced by a temporary file used to format the current code.
+Note: Any `$1.extension` item in the command list is replaced by a temporary file containing the current code to format.

 ## Installation